Data Protection Policy

 - the date and time of the request

 - IP address of the device from which the request was made

 - the access status (file transmitted, data not found, etc.)

 - a description of the type of web browser used

-These anonymized, stored data are only evaluated for statistical purposes.
+This anonymised, stored data is only evaluated for statistical purposes.